How to Pack Clothes So They Don’t Wrinkle

 Pop it in the dryer for a quick 15 minute cycle.
 I’d recommend dampening the fabric with water before throwing it in.

-You can arrive at your destination with wrinkle-free clothes, provided you did the right prep work before traveling:
+You can arrive at your destination with wrinkle-free clothes, even if you packed in a backpack, provided you did the right prep work before traveling:

 - Pack wrinkle-resistant fabrics or technical clothing.

 - Choose a wrinkle-free packing method like bundle wrapping or rolling.